basuhoward/krigsvold.org/heraldry.md

 elements of the Krigsvold coat of arms, emphasizing themes of protection, resilience, and vigilance.

-The arms of the Countdom of Krigsvold are designed to symbolize the protective and enduring spirit of its namesake, infused with elements that reflect both the Antarctic environment and the historical
+The arms of the County of Krigsvold are designed to symbolize the protective and enduring spirit of its namesake, infused with elements that reflect both the Antarctic environment and the historical
 narrative: